FIY-pc/letta/paper_experiments/README.md

 docker compose up -d
 ```

+to launch a embedding model for experiment, you can use [xinference](https://inference.readthedocs.io/zh-cn/latest/getting_started/using_xinference.html)

 You need a a running postgres database to run this experiment and an OpenAI account.
 Set your enviornment variables:
 ```bash
 export PGVECTOR_TEST_DB_URL=postgresql+pg8000://{username}:{password}@localhost:5432/{db}